deworn/claude-plugins/plugins/loxone-config/README.md

 # Loxone Config skills

 Claude skills for working with [Loxone](https://www.loxone.com) Miniserver configurations.
-They are independent of any particular installation — no personal data inside.
+They are independent of any particular installation.
 Each subfolder is one skill.

 ## Skills